-November 8th saw World Ventilation Day take place, with Cath Noakes OBE, Professor of Environmental Engineering for Buildings at the University of Leeds, making the importance of good ventilation in all premises clear: “Good ventilation is part of creating a sustainable and low carbon environment, by using technology well to balance air quality, energy use and comfort.
+This month saw World Ventilation Day take place on the 8th of November, with Cath Noakes OBE, Professor of Environmental Engineering for Buildings at the University of Leeds, making the importance of good ventilation in all premises clear: “Good ventilation is part of creating a sustainable and low carbon environment, by using technology well to balance air quality, energy use and comfort.
 It is critical to making buildings more resilient to health threats including our regular battles with the transmission of colds and flu around crowded indoor spaces.”

 During the pandemic, businesses faced increased scrutiny over every aspect of employee safety.
 One important part of this was assessing ventilation, which unfortunately continues to be overlooked despite it being a legal requirement under Regulation 6 of the Workplace Health, Safety and Welfare Regulations that every enclosed workplace has a ‘sufficient quantity of fresh or purified air’.

 Whether you’ve got the means to provide fresh air or you have to invest in a purified air system, good ventilation is worth it beyond complying with HSE regulations.
 Ventilation not only reduces the spread of airborne pathogens and pollutants like COVID-19, but also:

 - Improves sleep quality

 At Quora Group, we specialise in the installation and maintenance of ventilation and air conditioning systems for UK businesses.
 Our engineers know the ins and outs of ventilation and can install or maintain ventilation and air conditioning systems that fulfil ventilation requirements and help make any space more enjoyable.